Tell me a little bit about yourself?

 How did you prepare for the program?

-What affect has PA school had on your children?
+What effect has PA school had on your children?

 How do you manage it all?